 So–I recognized that I wasn’t anyone else’s Victim.

 Deep breath: This is not about just flipping some cognitive switch.

-It’s about getting–really getting–that just because I’ve “always been” the type of person who did XYZ, doesn’t mean that that’s how I will choose to be in this moment.
+It’s about getting–really getting–that just because you’ve “always been” the type of person who did XYZ, and just because you’ve had ABC experiences, doesn’t mean that that’s how you can choose to be in this moment.

 I choose who I am.
 I decide.
 Other experiences and people don’t define me.
 I do.
 My choices from the past needn’t define who I say I am, either.

 You decide who you are–you say who you will be in this life.
 Not your past, or the shitty circumstances, or the people.
 You can acknowledge the pain of those experiences, without letting them define you.

 Ask yourself these two questions, to get started: Who would I be, if I was very straight-forward in saying, “That experience was painful, and yet it does not define me?”